 - See art, music, theatre and dance.
 Every week you can find thousands of exciting cultural events across London - and many give student discounts.
 Try Tate Modern, The Royal Festival Hall , the National Theatre and Sadler's Wells

 - Explore the world's knowledge.The British Library, has 14 million books, 920,000 journal and newspaper titles and three million sound recordings.
 Students can access this extraordinary collection once they have a free Reader Pass.
 Its just two tube stops from City (Angel to Euston on the Northern line)

 - Free entry to museums.
 The permanent exhibitions of some of Britain's best-known and best-loved museums are free for anyone to see.
 Don't miss The British Museum, The Victoria and Albert Museum and The Natural History Museum

-- Talk a walk in the park.
+- Take a walk in the park.
 London has many open spaces, making it one of the greenest capitals in the world.
 Try the outdoor sports areas and open air theatre at Regent's Park , row a boat on the Serpentine lake in Hyde Park, or enjoy one of the best views of London from Parliament Hill on Hampstead Heath

 - Be part of the cultural mix.
 London is one of the world's most multi-cultural cities, with over 300 languages spoken.
 Meet people from every corner of the globe and make the most of London's rich cultural mix